marimo-team/vscode-marimo/README.md

    }
    ```

-   For setting the marimo Python interpreter, you can set:
+   For setting the Python interpreter only for marimo, you can set:

    ```json
    {